-Any allocation of RSUs and PSUs under the Post IPO Share Plans to the Management Board members is decided by the Supervisory Board upon recommendation of the Remuneration Committee.
+Any grants awarded under the Post IPO Share Plans to the Management Board members is decided by the Supervisory Board upon recommendation of the Remuneration Committee.

-Upon vesting of awards under the Post IPO Share Plans, participants will acquire either shares in the Company (one unit representing one share) which may be freely traded, subject to any required closed periods and holding periods, or a cash payment of equivalent value (at the election of the Supervisory Board which administers the Post IPO Share Plans in regards to Management Board).
-There is currently no policy or intention to settle in cash, albeit the Post IPO Share Plans permits it and the Supervisory Board retains the discretion to do it if required either due to applicable laws and regulations or if in the best interest of the Company.
+Upon vesting of awards under the Post IPO Share Plans, participants will acquire either shares in the Company (one unit representing one share) which may be freely traded, shares through exercise of options (one option representing one share), in each case subject to any required closed periods and holding periods, or a cash payment of equivalent value (at the election of the Supervisory Board which administers the Post IPO Share Plans in regards to Management Board).
+There is currently no policy or intention to settle in cash, albeit the Post IPO Share Plans permits it and the Supervisory Board retains the discretion to do so if required either due to applicable laws and regulations or if in the best interest of the Company.

-b. restricted stock units
+b. restricted stock units and share options

-There is no intention to award RSUs as a general approach to incentivising the members of the Management Board under the equity based long term incentives.
-However, to ensure the ability of the Supervisory Board to react to internal and external circumstances, the Supervisory Board retains the discretion to award RSUs to Management Board members from time to time pursuant to the Post IPO Share Plans.
-In such a case, the RSUs granted should not represent more than 30% of the overall units granted in any given financial year unless the Supervisory Board considers it appropriate to grant a higher percentage in specific cases.
+There is no intention to award RSUs or Share Options as a general approach to incentivising the members of the Management Board under the equity based long term incentives.
+However, to ensure the ability of the Supervisory Board to react to internal and external circumstances, the Supervisory Board retains the discretion to award RSUs and/or Share Options to Management Board members from time to time pursuant to the Post IPO Share Plans.
+In such a case, the RSUs or Share Options granted should not represent more than 30% of the overall grant in any given financial year unless the Supervisory Board considers it appropriate to grant a higher percentage in specific cases.

-c. performance stock units
+c. performance stock units and performance options

-PSUs granted to the Management Board members are subject to the achievement of performance conditions at each vesting event which are set by the Supervisory Board.
+PSUs and Performance Options granted to the Management Board members are subject to the achievement of performance conditions at each vesting event which are set by the Supervisory Board.
 The performance conditions are measured during the performance period, both determined by the Supervisory Board.
 The performance period is usually the financial year associated with the tranche vesting during such financial year.
 Under the Post IPO Share Plans the Supervisory Board may amend or substitute performance conditions if one or more events occur which cause them to consider that an amended or substituted performance condition would be more appropriate and would not be materially less difficult to satisfy. (e.g. change the performance condition to an alternative financial metric such as cash flow) The Supervisory Board also has discretion to determine different performance conditions for each member of the Management Board if it determines it appropriate to do so for a specific performance period.

 Each performance condition is measured independently of the other.
-The PSUs are split according to the agreed % weighting of each condition and each have their own respective threshold and maximum performance achievement targets.
+The PSUs/Performance Options are split according to the agreed % weighting of each condition and each have their own respective threshold and maximum performance achievement targets.
 As illustrated below the achievement is assessed and triggers the resulting proportion to vest.